lee-joanne/yakker-backend/README.md

         6. As a **user** I can **only like/unlike other users' posts and comments** so that **I can only show my appreciation for other posts/comments and not cheat the system by liking my own posts/comments.**

-            - This user story is achieved by creating the Comment Reyakks and Post Reyakks models.
-Custom permissions is created to allow users to only like other user's posts/comments.
+            - This user story is achieved by creating the Comment Reyakks and Post Reyakks models to like other user's content.
+Custom permissions are created to allow users to only like other users' posts/comments.

         7. As a **user** I can **only follow other users** so that **I cannot cheat the system and follow myself and gain myself a new, false follower.**

-            - This user story is achieved by creating the Follower model.
-Custom permission is created to stop users from following themselves.
+            - This user story is achieved by creating the Follower model to follow other users.
+A custom permission is created to stop users from following themselves.

     - Posts